Trump continued to defend his son's meeting with a Russian lawyer

 "My son is a wonderful young man.
 He took a meeting with a Russian lawyer, not a government lawyer but a Russian lawyer," Trump said in a joint press conference with French President Emmanuel Macron.
 "From a practical standpoint most people would have taken that meeting it's called opposition research or research into your opponent."

-He went on to elaborate that "many people call up 'oh gee we have information on this factor or this person or frankly Hillary,' that’s very standard in politics" which he described as "not the nicest business in the world."
+He went on to elaborate that "I've had many people call up 'Oh, gee, we have information on this factor or this person, or frankly, Hillary' that’s very standard in politics.
+Politics is not the nicest business in the world, but it's very standard, where they have information and you take the information."

-Trump also laid blame at the feet of Obama administration Attorney General Loretta Lynch, saying that he "heard" Lynch was the one to approve Veselnitskaya's visa to come into the country.
+Trump also laid blame at the feet of Obama administration Attorney General Loretta Lynch, saying that he "heard" Lynch was the one to approve the Russian lawyer's visa to come into the country.

 The White House has spent the week engulfed in this latest wave of Russia-related controversy regarding a June 2016 meeting between Donald Trump Jr., Jared Kushner, then-campaign chair Paul Manafort, and Russian lawyer Natalia Veselnitskaya.